 - Lightweight 5.5-ounce 90% cotton/10% poly moisture-wicking fabric

 - Extra comfort and protection under welding jacket/leathers

-This Bulwark pull-over welding undergarment moves with you and won’t inhibit your range of motion.
+This Bulwark long sleeve pull-over welding undergarment moves with you and won’t inhibit your range of motion.

-It’s designed for a close fit, keeping any sparks making it past your primary protection layer off your skin.
+It’s designed for a close fit, keeping sparks making it past your primary protection layer off your skin.
 Because of this, it runs small but can fit just about anyone with sizes small to 5XL.

 It’s made of a moisture-wicking material to dissipate perspiration and vented panels to release heat.
 Both fabric qualities help you stay comfortable when welding in warm summer weather.